November 27, 1940 – Art Museum features Painting of Mobilgas Station

-November 28, 1892 – First Kansas Oil Well taps Mid-Continent Field
+November 28, 1892 – First Kansas Oil Well

-November 28, 1895 – First American Auto Race
+November 28, 1895 – Inventor wins First American Auto Race

-Inventor J. Frank Duryea received $2,000 for winning America’s first auto race.
-His No. 5 automobile took just over 10 hours at an average speed of about 7.3 miles per hour.
+Six of America’s first “motor cars” left Chicago’s Jackson Park for a 54-mile race to Evanston, Illinois, and back through the snow.
+Inventor J. Frank Duryea received $2,000 for winning the first U.S. auto race.
+His No. 5 automobile took just over 10 hours at an average speed of about 7.3 mph.
 The Chicago Times-Herald, sponsor of the race, also awarded $500 to a racing enthusiast who named the horseless vehicles “motocycles.”

-The newspaper declared, “Persons who are inclined to decry the development of the horseless carriage will be forced to recognize it as an admitted mechanical achievement, highly adapted to some of the most urgent needs of our civilization.”
+The newspaper added: “Persons who are inclined to decry the development of the horseless carriage will be forced to recognize it as an admitted mechanical achievement, highly adapted to some of the most urgent needs of our civilization.”
 Learn more in Cantankerous Combustion – 1st U.S. Auto Show.

+A January 1865 oil discovery had launched the drilling frenzy that created Pithole, which within a year had 57 hotels, a daily newspaper and the third busiest post office in Pennsylvania.
+Murphy’s Theater was the biggest building in a town of more than 30,000 teamsters, coopers, lease-traders, roughnecks and merchants of all kinds.
 Three-stories high, the building had 1,100 seats, a 40-foot stage, an orchestra – and chandelier lighting by Tiffany.
 Miss Bridges was the darling of the Pithole stage.

 Eight months after Bridges departed for new engagements in Ohio, Pithole’s oil ran out.
 The most famous boom town collapsed into empty streets and abandoned buildings.
 Today, visitors walk on the grass streets of the historic ghost town.
 Learn more in Oil Boom at Pithole Creek.